 “The fog’s playing tricks on your eyes,” her mother said.

-Children’s Game poster on the wall.
+Again, Loren checked the Children’s Game poster on the wall.
 How could that be?
 The mask in the window was a copy of the one on the left-hand side of Pieter Bruegel’s painting.
 She was sure of it.
 Same color, the same hollow eyes, and the same big nose.

 She pointed to the poster.
 “The person was wearing that mask!” she said.
 “The same white mask in the Bruegel poster!”